vfarcic/devops24/manuscript/06-jenkins-setup.md

 jenkins-...
 1/1   Running 0        42m
 ```

-The `jenkins-slave-...` Pod is gone, and our system is restored to the state before the build started.
+The `kubernetes-...` Pod is gone, and our system is restored to the state before the build started.

 ## Running Builds In Different Namespaces